cheerworld/API_with_Postgres_Express_Project/README.md

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.

+- To get this project, type `git clone https://github.com/cheerworld/API_with_Postgres_Express_Project.git` in your terminal and `cd api-with-postgresql-and-express-project` to get into your project.

+To get started developing:

+- Install, create database and start the API server

+  In psql SQL Shell

+  - Create user and password using command `CREATE USER full_stack_user WITH PASSWORD 'password123';`
+  - Create 2 databases in your postgres SQL Shell, 1 for development, 1 for testing. `CREATE DATABASE full_stack_dev;`.
+  - `\c full_stack_dev`
+  - `GRANT ALL PRIVILEGES ON DATABASE full_stack_dev TO full_stack_user;`
+  - `CREATE DATABASE full_stack_dev_test;`
+  - `\c full_stack_dev_test`
+  - `GRANT ALL PRIVILEGES ON DATABASE full_stack_dev_test TO full_stack_user;`
+  - To test that it is working run `\dt` and it should output "No relations found."

+  In terminal

+  - `npm install`
+  - For Development Environment
+    - Manually change `ENV=dev` in .env file
+    - Run `npm run watch` each time when there are changes in codes
+  - For Test Environment
+    - Manually change `ENV=test` in .env file
+    - Run `npm run start` each time when there are changes in test specs
+    - In another terminal, run `npm run test` to test codes

 ## Required Technologies

-Your application must make use of the following libraries:
+This application has the following libraries:

 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

-## Steps to Completion
+- supertest for testing endpoints
+- bcrypt from npm for hashing passwords

+## More Information

+You can find all endpoints and database schema in [REQUIREMENTS.md file](/REQUIREMENTS.md).

 ### 1. Plan to Meet Requirements

-In this repo there is a `REQUIREMENTS.md` document which outlines what this API needs to supply for the frontend, as well as the agreed upon data shapes to be passed between front and backend.
+In this repo there is a `REQUIREMENTS.md` document which outlines what this API needs to supply for the frontend, as well as the agreed upon data shapes and schema to be passed between front and backend.
 This is much like a document you might come across in real life when building or extending an API.

 Your first task is to read the requirements and update the document with the following:

 - Determine the RESTful route for each endpoint listed.
 Add the RESTful route and HTTP verb to the document so that the frontend developer can begin to build their fetch requests.
   **Example**: A SHOW route: 'blogs/:id' [GET]

 - Design the Postgres database tables based off the data shape requirements.
 Add to the requirements document the database tables and columns being sure to mark foreign keys.
   **Example**: You can format this however you like but these types of information should be provided
   Table: Books (id:varchar, title:varchar, author:varchar, published_year:varchar, publisher_id:string[foreign key to publishers table], pages:number)

 **NOTE** It is important to remember that there might not be a one to one ratio between data shapes and database tables.
 Data shapes only outline the structure of objects being passed between frontend and API, the database may need multiple tables to store a single shape.

 ### 2. DB Creation and Migrations

 Now that you have the structure of the databse outlined, it is time to create the database and migrations.
 Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
 If you get stuck, you can always revisit the database lesson for a reminder.

 You must also ensure that any sensitive information is hashed with bcrypt.
 If any passwords are found in plain text in your application it will not pass.